 The free festive parade will begin on Daisy Avenue at West Burnett Street and travel south down the eastside of Daisy Avenue to Pacific Coast Highway (PCH), where it will make its way around the median and back up the westside of Daisy Avenue to conclude at West Hill Street.
 Daisy Avenue between Willow Street and PCH will be closed to vehicle traffic for the parade staging area and parade route.

-View the 68th Annual Daisy Lane Parade Map.
+Download the 69th Annual Daisy Lane Parade Map.

-For more details and up-to-date information, visit the Daisy Lane Parade event page.
+Subscribe for more details and up-to-date information on the Daisy Lane Parade.